manimari/skills-assessment-python-sql-webscraping/README.md

    - Add a new `category` column to the `Products` table.
    - Explanation of indexing for key columns in the `Customers` and `Products` tables.

-#### Exercise 3 - Schema and Sample Data
-- **File:** `Exercise3_Schema_and_SampleData.sql`
-- **Description:** Contains SQL statements to create the database schema and insert sample data into the `Customers`, `Orders`, `OrderItems`, and `Products` tables.

 ### Section 3: Web Scraping

 #### Exercise 6: Web Scraping UK Prime Ministers
 - **File:** `Exercise6.py`
 - **Description:** A Python program using `requests`, `BeautifulSoup`, and `pandas` to scrape a list of UK Prime Ministers, their birthdates, and political affiliations from the Britannica website.
 - **Output:** The data is saved in an Excel file (`uk_prime_ministers.xlsx`).
 - **Note:** Some entries in the "Date of Birth" column on the source website include only the year (e.g., "1696") or an incomplete date with uncertainty (e.g., "1673?").
-These entries were left blank in the Excel file because they could not be transformed into the required date format (dd-mm-yyyy).
+These entries were left blank in the Excel file because they could not be transformed into the required date format (dd.mm.yyyy).
 This ensures data consistency and avoids misleading transformations.

 ### Files in the Repository:
 - **`Exercise1.py`**: Solution to find duplicate numbers in a list.